Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 ## Upgrading Your Plan

-You can upgrade from Free → Server at any time:
+You can upgrade from Free → Team at any time:

 1. Navigate to Settings → Plan
 2. On the plan tier you want, click "Upgrade"
 3. Complete checkout
 4. Your existing license will be automatically upgraded

-Moving Server → Enterprise goes through sales - use the "Contact Us" button on the Enterprise tier in Settings → Plan, or [contact sales](https://www.stirling.com/contact-us).
+Moving Team → Enterprise goes through sales - use the "Contact Us" button on the Enterprise tier in Settings → Plan, or [contact sales](https://www.stirling.com/contact-us).

-Adding more user capacity to an existing Server plan is coming soon as an in-app feature.
+Adding more user capacity to an existing Team plan is coming soon as an in-app feature.
 Until it lands, email support@stirlingpdf.com and we'll add the block for you.

 **Note**: When upgrading, your new plan starts immediately and you'll be credited for any unused time on your previous plan.